 7. Embrace PR, social media, technology to your advantage

 Small and medium enterprises now should not be reluctant to embrace new technology due to cost factors as cloud computing has emerged as an affordable option for setting up servers and onsite installation of software.
-Also, Enterprise Resource Planning (ERP) that integrates all the functions in a company is available for small and medium enterprises too.
-Big data analysis, cheaper storage options in cloud and efficient CRM (Customer Relationship Management software would go a long way in keeping the company agile.
+Also, Enterprise Resource Planning (ERP) that integrates all the company functions is available for small and medium enterprises.
+Big data analysis, cheaper storage options in the cloud and efficient CRM (Customer Relationship Management software would go a long way in keeping the company agile.

 8. Learn about business, understand and invest

-For someone who is starting entrepreneurship business straight out of college or after working in the industry, it is essential to understand the business dynamics before investing.
-What are the margins, what are the competitors doing, what are the costs involved in regulatory non-compliance, apart from a plethora of issues that may face any new entrepreneurship business venture?
+For someone who is starting an entrepreneurship business straight out of college or after working in the industry, it is essential to understand the business dynamics before investing.
+What are the margins, competitors doing, and the costs involved in regulatory non-compliance, apart from a plethora of issues that may face any new entrepreneurship business venture?

-In the absence of proper entrepreneurship training and guidance, many new entrepreneurs may end up losing money and getting stuck in projects and thereafter seek the support of foundations that give guidance to overcome the crisis.
+In the absence of proper entrepreneurship training and guidance, many new entrepreneurs may lose money and get stuck in projects and seek the support of foundations that give guidance to overcome the crisis.

-However, Andrew Yang, promoting entrepreneurship in the US wrote in the Forbes magazine that entrepreneurship training module does not seem to be delivered.
-The number of entrepreneurship training programs has quadrupled in the past 25 years but there has only been a decline in private business ownership among households with people under 30 years of age.
-This goes on to prove that a large number of students who complete the entrepreneurship program do not end up doing own business.
+However, Andrew Yang, promoting entrepreneurship in the US, wrote in Forbes magazine that the entrepreneurship training module does not seem to be delivered.
+The number of entrepreneurship training programs has quadrupled in the past 25 years.
+Still, there has only been a decline in private business ownership among households with people under 30 years of age.
+This goes on to prove that a large number of students who complete the entrepreneurship program do not end up doing their own business.

 Business is not about 100% success but also taking failure in your stride.
-Bill Gates has had failures in his first venture so did many other successful businessmen in the world, but it is not easy to teach in the classroom how to handle failure.
+Bill Gates has had failures in his first venture, so did many other successful businessmen in the world, but it is not easy to teach how to handle failure in the classroom.
 It is an attitude that has to be developed.
-Likewise, bundling all issues related to the starting business in a two-year program may make it look daunting for students that they may become hesitant to start one fearing all the risks and failures.
+Likewise, bundling all issues related to the starting business in a two-year program may make it look daunting for students to become hesitant to start one fearing all the risks and failures.

-Entrepreneurship is no doubt the best way to attain wealth, prosperity and lead a fulfilling life compared to holding on to a highly paid job with more risks and uncertainties.
-However, there are a few entrepreneurship qualities every entrepreneur should possess irrespective of whether he has undergone an MBA, engineering, entrepreneurship MBA or just a school/college dropout.
-Entrepreneurship needs to have courage, vision, ability to take risks, be willing to change and more importantly have communication skills and leadership qualities.
+Entrepreneurship is undoubtedly the best way to attain wealth and prosperity and lead a fulfilling life compared to holding on to a highly paid job with more risks and uncertainties.
+However, every entrepreneur should possess a few entrepreneurship qualities irrespective of whether he has undergone an MBA, engineering, entrepreneurship MBA, or just a school/college dropout.
+Entrepreneurship needs to have courage, vision, ability to take risks, be willing to change and more importantly, have communication skills and leadership qualities.

-However, it is not necessary that you should be an extrovert- many of the successful businessmen have been introverts.
+However, you don’t need to be an extrovert- many of the successful businessmen have been introverts.
 According to Bill Gates, introverts can quietly slip away from the crowd and remain somewhere for a few days and come up with a solution.
 Or else the entrepreneur can hire some extroverts and utilize the entrepreneurship skills where required.
-The other techniques that introvert businessmen use are to act the part of the extrovert were needed even when holding their introverted qualities in other compartments of life.
+The other techniques that introvert businessmen use are to act the extrovert’s part even when holding their introverted qualities in other compartments of life.
 This goes on to prove that introverted entrepreneurship nature need not be a hindrance to entrepreneurship.

-Entrepreneurship is also about cultivating good contacts in media, government and decision making process as many issues related to the industry are decided upon and commented upon by the fourth estate and executive arms of the government.
-It goes on to show success in entrepreneurship business is a multi-variable and you need to chart your own path to success.
+Entrepreneurship is also about cultivating good contacts in the media, government, and decision-making process as many issues related to the industry are decided upon and commented upon by the government’s fourth estate and executive arms.
+It shows success in entrepreneurship business is a multi-variable, and you need to chart your own path to success.

-Here are some articles that will help you to get more detail about the Entrepreneurship so just go through the link.
+Here are some articles that will help you to get more detail about Entrepreneurship, so just go through the link.